benedekrozemberczki/LabelPropagation/README.md

 Label Propagation
 ============================================
 <p align="justify">
-Label Propagation is a randomized community detection algorithm.
+Label Propagation is a randomized community detection algorithm, it gives a large number of small sized clusters.
+It is a useful benchmark.
 </p>

 This repository provides a reference implementation for Label Propagation.